 - Advocates who respond to the hospital can assist victims with accessing emergency funds for HIV medications on the next business day.

-- If a victim does not need medical treatment, but wishes to meet an advocate at a local social service agency, the YWCA will send an advocate to that agency.
+- If a victim does not need medical treatment, but wishes to meet an advocate at a local social service agency, YWCA NH will send an advocate to that agency.

 Law Enforcement & Prosecutor Accompaniment

 - Advocates can attend police and prosecutor follow-up interviews with victims upon request.